 Learn Indices Courses

-Trading Leverage -trading leverage means that traders can make more money in indices by investing little of their own capital.
-This is because traders can borrow money to trade with from their indices broker using leverage.
+Trading leverage allows traders to earn more in indices while investing a smaller amount of their own funds.
+This is possible because traders can borrow funds from their indices broker through leverage to facilitate trading.

 Basics of Indices Technical Analysis